TL;DR

 Prioritise Your Needs (The 'Must-Haves'): You may not be able to afford every type of cover immediately.
 Prioritise based on the biggest risks.

-Seek Expert Advice (The 'How'): The UK protection market is complex.
+Seek regulated guidance (The 'How'): The UK protection market is complex.
 Definitions of illness, deferral periods, and policy exclusions vary hugely between providers.
-Using an independent broker ensures you get the right advice and find the most suitable policy, not just the cheapest one.
+Using a regulated broker can help you seek the right advice and find the most suitable policy, not just the lower-cost one.

 Review Regularly (The 'Evolution'): Your protection plan is not a "set and forget" product.
 Life changes, and your cover needs to change with it.
 Review your plan every few years, or after any major life event: